 Agban told World Watch Monitor that police did little to stop the attacks, and that several Christians were arrested, though “they didn’t do anything”.
 MCN reported several of the victims were arrested, and that police used tear gas to chase off the attackers.

 Christian children haven’t returned to school since the violence, Agban said.
 Ten families have left the town, and those who remain are afraid to venture out of their homes, he said.

 “There is a situation of panic and fear among the Christians here”, he said.
 “We are afraid that they can attack us again, especially after the security forces leave the village”.

 Minya, south of Cairo in the region known as Upper Egypt, has the country’s highest concentration of Christians.
 It also is home to some of Egypt’s most militant Islamic sects.
 Following the August military crackdown on pro-Morsi demonstrations in Cairo, angry Muslims burned scores of churches in Minya, destroying more than 30.
 Numerous Christian homes and businesses were looted and burnt; kidnappings have been epidemic.

 The Nov.
-28 violence in Nazlet El-Badraman prompted the secretary for Coptic Pope Tawadros II to appeal directly to Egypt’s interior minister to protect the town’s Christians.
+28 violence in Nazlet El-Badraman prompted the secretary for Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Pope Tawadros II to appeal directly to Egypt’s interior minister to protect the town’s Christians.
 The minister promised immediate reinforcements, MCN reported.